Handling state space explosion in verification of component-based systems: A review: Results on handling SSE in CBSD

-Despite the fact that deciding properties like liveness and deadlock free in CBS is NP-hard \cite{martens2006deciding, minnameier2006deadlock}, model checking and formal verification have been utilized to evaluate the this kind of properties of CBS.
-A particular subset of CBS verification is concerned with addressing SSE problem.
-The methods that have been explained in previous section can be used in CBS.
-Figure ~\ref{plot}, indicates the frequently used methods in CBS which includes assume-guarantee reasoning, interface rule, and incremental verification.
-The component-wise representation of the state space of these kinds of methods is one of the reason of their popularity in CBS.
-Assume-guarantee and interface rule are subsets of compositional verification which is a divide and conquer approach.
-The philosophy behind these two methods is dividing a system into some sub-components, addressing the local properties of a subset of components independently, and then deduce the entire properties of the system properties.
-Incremental verification falls into bottom-up approach that is able to exploit lower level verification information when small changes apply or components add.
-Table ~\ref{tab:4} represents the characteristics of these three method.
-In this section, we first describe these methods then discuss the suitable method for alleviating SSE problem for CBS. \\
+This section elaborates on the results of handling SSE in CBSD that have been found in the research literature.
+The search is conducted on all domains of CBSD as the focus of this research is to find the SSE reduction methods.
+The results indicate that despite the fact that deciding properties like liveness and deadlock-freeness in CBSD is NP-hard \cite{martens2006deciding, minnameier2006deadlock}; model-checking have been successfully utilized to evaluate this kind of properties of CBSD.
+A particular subset of CBSD verification is concerned with addressing SSE problem.
+The methods that have been explained in the previous section could be used in CBSD as well.
+However, regarding the selected studies in this research, the frequently used methods in CBSD are assume-guarantee reasoning, interface rule, and incremental verification.
+The component-wise representation of the SS of these kinds of methods is one of the reasons for their popularity in CBSD.
+Assume-guarantee and interface rule are subsets of compositional verification which falls into the divide and conquer category.
+The philosophy behind these two methods is dividing a system into some sub-components, addressing the local properties of a subset of components independently, and then deducing the entire properties of the system properties.
+Incremental verification falls into a bottom-up category that is able to exploit lower level verification information when small changes are applied, or components are added.
+Table~\ref{tab:4} represents the characteristics of these three methods.
+In this section, these methods are described followed by the key features and potential challenges.

-\textbf{\textit{Assume-guarantee reasoning-}} needs three steps started by D, we call it \textit{Three-D}: 1- \underline{D}ecomposing a given system $S$ into its sub components $C_1, C_2, ..., C_n$, 2- \underline{D}eriving assumption $A_i$ about the environment for each $C_i$, 3- \underline{D}efining rules to prove properties of $C_i$ guarantees the requirements $\varphi$ of system $S$ under assumption $A_i$.
+\textit{\textbf{Assume-guarantee reasoning-}} involves three steps starting with D (\textit{Three-D}): 1- \underline{D}ecomposing a given system $S$ into its sub components $C_1,C_2,\ldots,C_n$, 2- \underline{D}eriving assumption $A_i$ about the environment for each $C_i$, 3- \underline{D}efining rules to prove that properties of $C_i$ guarantees the requirements $\varphi$ of system $S$ under assumption $A_i$.